sivaundavalli/url_status/README.md

       Link: https://github.com/sivaundavalli/url_status/blob/main/metrics.py

-      This is the raw script that prints the contents to IDE consolet.
+      This is the raw script that prints the contents to IDE console.
 To run this script we need to have request module to be installed

       Output: